obonaventure/cnp3/book/application/application.rst

 ###########################

 Many protocols have been defined for networked applications.
 In this section, we describe some of the important applications that are used on the Internet.
-We first explain the domain name systems that enables hosts to be identified by human-friendly names instead of the IPv4 or IPv6 addresses that are used by the network.
-Then we describe the operation of electronic mail, one of the first killer applications on the global Internet and the main protocol used on world wide web.
+We first explain the Domain Name System (DNS) that enables hosts to be identified by human-friendly names instead of the IPv4 or IPv6 addresses that are used by the network.
+Then we describe the operation of electronic mail, one of the first killer applications on the global Internet and the protocols used on world wide web.

+..
 In the last section, we show how simple networked clients and servers can be written in python_ .

 .. include:: dns.rst